PayPal Scam Emails“Red Flags” & Tips to Fight Back

 If an email references transactions you don't recognize, especially involving significant sums or unfamiliar merchants, treat it as a red flag.
 Before taking action, verify through your actual PayPal account, not the email link.

-10 Things to Do if You Receive a PayPal Scam Email
+What to Do if You Receive a PayPal Scam Email: Top 10 Tips

 PayPal, like any other payment platform, is susceptible to being used by scammers.
 Also, it doesn’t matter whether you’re an everyday consumer who shops with PayPal or a merchant who takes PayPal payments; no one is immune to scams.